alabou/bcp-007-01/docs/Overview.md

 A controller MAY discover Native NDI Senders via the NDI SDK.
 This could allow a controller to establish connections between a Receiver device and an NDI Native Sender.

-Native NDI Devices which do not implement NMOS IS-04 SHALL NOT be registered in an NMOS Registry.
+Native NDI Devices which do not implement NMOS IS-04 MUST NOT be registered in an NMOS Registry.